vertigg/HeistGemPriceChecker/Readme.md

 # How to install

-Grab latest release [here](https://github.com/EpicVertigo/HeistGemPriceChecker/releases/), unzip and run
+Grab latest release [here](https://github.com/EpicVertigo/HeistGemPriceChecker/releases/), unzip and run `HeistGemChecker.exe`

 # How to use